Adriaanse/dd-mapbox/dd-mapbox/README.md

     } from './apilayers.js'
 ```

-17. In app.js below the "selected" property of the app instance we define an object to hold layer data once it has been loaded:
+17. In app.js below the "source" property of the app instance we define a 'layer' object to hold layer data once it has been loaded:

 ```
     data () {
       return {
+        sources: apisources,
-        selected: ''
+        source: ''
         layer: {}
       }
     },